UKCloud/documentation/articles/openshift/oshift-ref-pricing.md

 ### Additional networks

 - By default, your OpenShift cluster will only be connected to the internet.
-Your OpenShift environment can be provisioned on other networks, such as HSCN, Janet, RLI or PSN, at a flat fee of £50 per month per network, plus the addtional network charges as defined within the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).
+Your OpenShift environment can be provisioned on other networks, such as HSCN, Janet, MCN or PSN, at a flat fee of £50 per month per network, plus the addtional network charges as defined within the [UKCloud Pricing Guide](https://ukcloud.com/pricing-guide).

 ### Registry storage